nigelhewitt/UDPdispatcher/README.md

 I have added 'reader' that can be set up as another host and will dump certain WSJT-X packets to a text file.
 It is intended as a cut-and-stick source for things that would use those packets to do something useful for me.
-Currently it is coded to read from port 2239 but I'll sort out that later..
+Currently it is coded to read from port 2239 but I'll sort out that later...

+I also put two powershall scripts in the 'Other FT-8 items' folder. ft-8.ps1 is run by an icon on my desktop to start the system up and that also starts off ft-8-mod.ps1 that watches for the 'Log QSO' window and goes 'Bong' so I don't miss anything when calling CQ into the darkness. include.ps1 is dot included into my $profile to provide the extra PowerShell functions I want.

 The .msi file contains Dispatcher and reader and is tested on current Windows 11.